awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-channel.md

 -f /opt/home/mychannel.pb -o $ORDERER \
 --cafile /opt/home/managedblockchain-tls-chain.pem --tls
 ```

+**Important**
+It may take a minute or two after you enroll an administrative user for you to be able to use your administrator certificate to create a channel with the ordering service\.

 ## Step 6\.4: Join Your Peer Node to the Channel<a name="get-started-create-channel-join-peer"></a>